reselbob/dockerdemos/overunder/readme.md

 upon which the concept and implementation of Docker layers is built.

 ## At the Docker Level
-First lets start with a demonstration of layers in action in Docker.
+First let's start with a demonstration of layers in action in Docker.
 In these set of steps we're going to make additions, changes, and deletions to the a file system in a Docker container.
 We'll use the Docker command, [diff](https://docs.docker.com/engine/reference/commandline/diff/) to observe the changes to the filesystem.